uva-cs/pdr/labs/lab02/index.md

 1. Finish the implementation of your List and ensure it is free of any memory errors
 2. Files to download: no additional files beyond the pre-lab and in-lab
-3. Files to submit: ListNode.h/cpp, ListItr.h/cpp, List.h/cpp, ListTest.cpp
+3. Files to submit: ListNode.h/cpp, ListItr.h/cpp, List.h/cpp, ListTest.cpp, Makefile

 ------------------------------------------------------------